Particular benefits: exemption for welfare counselling

 especially if both issues are covered in one telephone call or in one face to face meeting.
 Common sense should be applied in these circumstances, where the fundamental problem is covered by the terms of the exemption.

 On the other hand, if the employee contacts the EAP specifically to request legal advice, the counselling provided is clearly not within the exemption.
 Sometimes an initial call to an EAP may result in general advice on dependency and associated legal issues (which, depending on circumstances, may be accepted as meeting the terms of the exemption) but this initial contact may lead to a referral for specific and bespoke legal advice, either from the employer’s in-house lawyers or by referral to an outside legal practice.
 The bespoke legal advice is clearly not within the exemption.

 Consequently each welfare counselling programme needs to be considered on its own merits so that due consideration could be given to the correct tax treatment.

 HMRC has agreed with the UK Employee Assistance Professionals Association (EAPA) that legal information provided within the context of welfare counselling for employees will not prevent the exemption from applying as long as it remains within agreed guidelines.
-The EAPA has summarised those guidelines for its members and a copy can be accessed from within the following page
+The EAPA has summarised these guidelines for its members:

 The principles set out in these guidelines are not restricted to members of the EAPA and can be applied to any welfare counselling programme provided for employees.